kiith-sa/profiling/slides/source/index.rst

 * Your program is slow.

+  - Even if it's 'fast enough', it wastes energy
-  - If it works, it can work 50 times faster\*
+  - If it works, it can probably work about 50 times faster\*
 * If you think you know why it's slow, **you're wrong**\*.

-* Don't start optimizing your slow code.
+* Don't start by optimizing your slow code;

-  - You will end up optimizing something that's not slow
+  You will end up optimizing something that's not slow

-* Start by **profiling**, then optimize.
+* Start by **profiling**, *then* optimize

 :footnote:`\* in most cases`